HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Introduction

-To address these challenges and fill the gap in generative MMKGC, we propose HERGC, a novel generative framework that overcomes the limitations of existing MMKGC approaches that rely on MMKG's own contents for reasoning.
-Figure~\ref{fig:introduce} briefly illustrates the differences between our HERGC and existing methods.
-Drawing on the retrieval-augmented generation (RAG) idea \citep{lewis2020retrieval}, HERGC comprises two core component: the Heterogeneous Experts Representation Retriever (HERR) and the Generative LLM Predictor (GLP).
+To address these challenges and fill the gap in generative MMKGC, we propose HERGC, a novel and flexible generative framework that overcomes the limitations of closed‑world reasoning based solely on MMKG contents and introduces a multimodal‑aware generative completion paradigm.
+Figure~\ref{fig:introduce} briefly illustrates the differences between our HERGC and existing MMKGC methods.
+Inspired by the retrieval-augmented generation (RAG) idea \citep{lewis2020retrieval}, HERGC comprises two core component: the Heterogeneous Experts Representation Retriever (HERR) and the Generative LLM Predictor (GLP).
 HERR employs a Mixture of Heterogeneous Experts Network (MoHE) to enrich each modality’s embeddings from multiple and hierarchical perspectives and a Relation-aware Gated Multimodal Unit (RaGMU) to obtain high-quality fused embeddings, which are then used to score and retrieve candidate entities.
-GLP injects the fused multimodal embeddings into the LLM and performs LoRA fine-tuning on minimal instruction data, enabling the LLM to accurately select the correct entity from the retrieved candidates.
+GLP supports $(1)$ directly using powerful closed-source LLMs (e.g., GPT-4) via APIs to make predictions with in-context learning, or $(2)$ injecting the fused multimodal embeddings into open-source LLMs (e.g., LLaMA) and performing LoRA fine-tuning on minimal instruction data.
+This flexible design allows GLP to adapt to diverse resource conditions while enabling the LLMs to accurately select the correct entity from the retrieved candidates.
 We conduct comprehensive experiments on three public MMKG benchmarks to validate the effectiveness and robustness of HERGC.
 Our contributions are summarized as follows:

-\begin{itemize} \item We propose HERGC, the first, to the best of our knowledge, MMKGC framework based on the generative paradigm. \item We developed a novel ranking-based retrieval module, HERR, which combines the Mixture of Heterogeneous Experts Network and the Relation-aware Gated Multimodal Unit to effectively extract cross-modal information and produce high-quality fused multimodal embeddings. \item We perform extensive experiments on three standard MMKGC benchmarks, showing that HERGC consistently outperforms strong baselines across all datasets. \end{itemize}
+\begin{itemize} \item We propose HERGC, the first, to the best of our knowledge, MMKGC framework based on the generative paradigm.
+It features a flexible Generative LLM Predictor (GLP) that supports both open-source and closed-source LLMs, enabling effective integration of external knowledge for complex multimodal structural reasoning. \item We design a novel Heterogeneous Experts Representation Retriever (HERR), which combines a Mixture of Heterogeneous Experts (MoHE) and a Relation-Aware Gated Multimodal Unit (RaGMU) to extract multi-perspective signals from heterogeneous and distributionally diverse modalities, and to adaptively fuse them based on relation types, producing high-quality fused embeddings and candidate sets. \item We conduct extensive experiments on three standard MMKGC benchmarks, demonstrating that HERGC consistently outperforms strong baselines and exhibits robust performance across diverse settings. \end{itemize}